IBMAppModernization/web-terminal/README.md

 While this is an open source offering, this is currently configured to work for the IBM Kubernetes Service.
 Changes to `web-terminal-ingress.yaml` would be required for deployment to another managed Kubernetes service.

-This will set up a fully functioning bash shell inside an ubuntu container for you, with the following things pre-installed:
+This will set up a fully functioning bash shell inside an ubuntu container for you, with the following client tools pre-installed:

 - Docker
 - Kubectl